 The CardioMEMS™ HF System uses a miniaturized, wireless monitoring sensor, no larger than the size of a small paperclip, which is implanted through a minimally-invasive procedure directly into the patient's pulmonary artery to directly measure pressure.
 While at home, patients lay on a special pillow for about 18 seconds to wirelessly take a pressure reading.
 Data from the sensor is collected through radiofrequency to the pillow's antenna and is sent securely to the physician through the patient management website.
 A physician can then proactively adjust medications and treatment plans if needed, and ultimately reduce the chance of hospitalization.

 For the 5.7 million people who suffer from heart failure in the U.S., changes in the blood pressure through the pulmonary artery can indicate worsening heart failure—even before symptoms such as shortness of breath or weight gain are reported.
-CardioMEMS HF System redefines this traditional approach to care by allowing physicians to remotely monitor pressure changes before the patient's symptoms progress.
+Abbott's CardioMEMS HF System redefines this traditional approach to care by allowing physicians to remotely monitor pressure changes before the patient's symptoms progress.
 This personalized approach allows physicians to more proactively manage a patient's care while reducing the likelihood of hospitalization.

 Benefits of the CardioMEMS HF System include: